Canceled Apollo missions: Follow-on lunar missions

 NASA contracted to have 15 flight-worthy Saturn V rockets produced.
-Apollo 11 achieved the first landing with the sixth Saturn V, leaving nine for follow-on landings.
+Apollo 11 achieved the first landing with the sixth Saturn V, leaving nine for future landings.
 The following landing sites were chosen (see clarification below) for these missions, planned to occur at intervals of approximately four months through July 1972.
 This list of landing sites was not compiled by the Apollo Site Selection Board (ASSB), or its various sub-groups, which made the actual landing site selections one to two flights in advance.
 This list was compiled by a consulting firm, and was only a set of planning tools and suggestions.
 The ASSB would have selected actual sites for the cancelled Apollo missions, and since these missions never went through the site selection process, the list presented here did not reflect actual planning of the Apollo Program Office or NASA HQ, as referenced in To A Rocky Moon, by Donald Wilhelms.